balder-dev/balder/doc/source/basics/scenarios.rst

     Mark test to SKIP or IGNORE
     ===========================

-    Balder provides an easy integration to mark a test in the way to SKIP or IGNORE it from balder test system.
+    Balder provides an easy integration to mark a test in the way to SKIP or IGNORE it from Balder test system.
 This can be done with the class attributes ``IGNORE``, ``SKIP`` and ``RUN``, which are part of every :class:`.Scenario` class.
 Per default the ``RUN`` attribute contains a list with all testcases that are mentioned in the :class:`.Scenario` and inherited tests that are still active in the higher classes.